robocomp/robocomp/doc/IDSL.md

 IDSL interface is the core of what makes up Robocomp.

-For communication between components to take place, you must invoke operations on an components proxy, which refers to an interface implimented in the component.
+For communication between components to take place, you must invoke operations on a component's proxy, which refers to an interface implemented in the component.
 To make the structure accessible, you must create an interface that allows clients to access the structure.

-A component may impliment one or more interfaces and each of those interface will have its own unique proxy.
+A component may implement one or more interfaces and each of those interfaces will have its unique proxy.

-You can think of an interface definition as the equivalent of the public part of a C++ class definition, or a Java interface, and of operation definitions as (virtual) member functions.
+You can think of an interface definition as the equivalent of the public part of a C++ class definition, or a Java interface, and operation definitions as (virtual) member functions.

 Note that nothing but operation definitions are allowed to appear inside an interface definition.
 In particular, you cannot define a type, an exception, or a data member inside an interface.